MikroElektronika/mikrosdk_click_v2/clicks/uvc/DETAILS.md

 ## Examples Description

-> This click is capable of measuring UVC spectrum in the range of 220nm up to 280nm and light
+> This Click is capable of measuring UVC spectrum in the range of 220nm up to 280nm and light
 > intensity from 0mW/cm² up to 9.3mW/cm².
 With high sensitivity and good solar blindness,
 > it can be used for monitoring sterilization lamps.